 - Queries that use a function or statement that we do not support yet

-How much does BigQuery Lens cost monthly?
+How much does BigQuery Lens cost?

 If you have an excess of historical jobs, you may see an increased cost for BigQuery Streaming Inserts when we backfill them for the last 30 days during your service account setup.

-What is the difference between "Project" and "Billing project" in the Explorer widget?
+What's the difference between Project and Billing project in the Explorer widget?

 The Billing project runs the query and incurs the costs.